Skip to Content

 Visitors to Vancouver often make the trek to the North Shore to visit the Capilano Suspension Bridge or to take the gondola up Grouse Mountain.
 When we do either of these activities, we take the scenic route via the Seabus ferry.

-a family looks at the seafood on sale at lonsdale market in vancouver.
+A family looks at the seafood on sale at lonsdale market in vancouver.

 Part of Vancouver’s inexpensive public transit system, it departs from the docks across from Waterfront Station on Burrard Inlet (about 2 blocks east of where the cruise ships berth) and goes to Lonsdale Quay in North Vancouver.